Ha'penny Bridge Profile

-During its six-plus-year existence, Ha’penny Bridge has garnered a reputation as one of Northern California's strongest and most exciting Celtic music bands, including one of the Chico area’s most popular bands.
-In December, 2008, the Chico News and Review praised it as one of Chico’s hottest up-and-coming bands, and during its successful appearances at the prestigious KVMR Celtic Festival in Grass Valley in 2008 and 2009, Ha’penny Bridge was hailed for its “rapid rise as one of the North State’s most popular bands” that has “garnered a large and enthusiastic following of music lovers of all ages drawn to the group’s powerful, ensemble-style playing and ringing vocal harmonies.”
-In 2009, 2010, and 2011, the band has also been honored with three consecutive Chico Cammie Award nominations as Chico's best world music band, performing (to a rousing standing ovation) at the acclaimed Chico World Festival in 2009, and headlining at both Sacramento's 2010 St. Patrick's Day Parade and Festival, and Feather Falls Casino's 2011 St. Patrick's Day Grand Opening celebration.
+During its thirteen-year existence, Ha’Penny Bridge has garnered a reputation as one of Northern California's strongest and most exciting Celtic music bands, including one of the Chico area’s most popular bands.
+At the very beginning of its existence, the Chico News and Review praised it as one of Chico’s hottest up-and-coming bands, and during its successful appearances at the prestigious KVMR Celtic Festival in Grass Valley in 2008, 2009, 2012, 2013 and 2016 Ha’Penny Bridge was hailed for its “rapid rise as one of the North State’s most popular bands” that has “garnered a large and enthusiastic following of music lovers of all ages drawn to the group’s powerful, ensemble-style playing and ringing vocal harmonies.”
+Since 2009, the band has also been a perennial nominee for a Chico Cammie Award as Chico's best world music band, performing (to rousing standing ovations) at acclaimed Chico World Festivals, headlining Sacramento's St. Patrick's Day Parade and Festival, and Feather Falls Casino's St. Patrick's Day Grand Opening celebration, and, among its many other performance venues in Northern California, was honored to open for esteemed Irish artists Karan Casey and John Doyle at Sierra Nevada Brewery's Big Room .

-Ha’penny Bridge comprises a lineup of Chico-area musicians with a rich, cumulative pedigree in Celtic and corollary genres.
-With a frontline of Molly McNally Paul and guitarist Mark McKinnon on vocals, the band includes Jewel Cardinet on mandolin, Vita Segalla on fiddle, Tom Haber on bass, Bo Bowen on flute and whistles, Curtis Paul on drums, and Tony “Dharma” LaRocca on congas.
-The band's versatile range of talent also allows it to tailor its size and sound to fit any size venue.
-For instance, the band performed as a trio in March, 2012 at the Sierra Nevada Brewery's esteemed Big Room to open for the great Irish artists Karan casey and John Doyle.
+Ha’Penny Bridge comprises a lineup of Chico-area musicians with a rich, cumulative pedigree in Celtic and corollary genres.
+With a frontline of Molly Paul and guitarist Mark McKinnon on vocals, the band includes Jewel Cardinet on mandolin, Vita Segalla on fiddle, Tom Haber on bass, Michael Cannon on keyboards and accordion, Jerry Morano on percussion and Bo Bowen on whistles.
+The band's versatile range of talent also allows it to tailor its size and sound to fit any size venue and event.

-In 2008, Ha’penny Bridge released its first studio CD album of original songs, The Awakening, which the Chico News and Review praised for "being true to (its) musical roots in sound, structure and lyrics," and described as "comfort food for Celtophiles...in the key of Van Morrison or Mary Black" and has received steady airplay on Chico’c KZFR as well as on Nevada City’s KVMR; the band is thrilled and honored as well by the very positive responses from the community.
-The CD can currently be purchased online at CD Baby, Amazon and iTunes.
-Ha’penny Bridge will begin recording its newest CD featuring all-original, Celtic-style songs and tunes in December, 2011 and plans to release it in April, 2012.
+In 2008, Ha’Penny Bridge released its first studio CD album of original songs, The Awakening, which the Chico News and Review praised for "being true to (its) musical roots in sound, structure and lyrics," and described as "comfort food for Celtophiles...in the key of Van Morrison or Mary Black" and has received steady airplay on Chico’s KZFR; the band has been thrilled and honored as well by the very positive responses from the community.
+Ha’Penny Bridge released its most recent CD of original, Celtic-style songs and tunes, At Fiddlers Green in April, 2012; the band was honored that the album immediately received such widespread praise as "Songs on the sophomore effort [the new CD] At Fiddlers Green showcase how much the band has grown since [Mark] Mckinnon formed Ha'penny Bridge in 2006" (Chico Enterprise-Record), and

 The Musicians